MAGALA-RICHARD/apsimNGpy-documentations/doc/sens.rst

             [360 rows x 10 columns]

-We can get a list of available paramters as follows
+We can get a list of available variables as follows

 .. code-block:: python